xwal/awesome-stars/README.md

 ## Dart

-- [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source music client!
+- [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source music streaming app!
 Available for both desktop & mobile!
 - [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) - A modern download manager that supports all platforms.
 Built with Golang and Flutter.
 - [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.